-Name, Municipality of Residence and Current Position with the Company Director Since Present Principal Occupation or Employment (including all officer position currently held with the Company), Principal Occupation or Employment for the Past Five Years or more, and Other Current Public Directorships Common Shares Owned (1) Industry from 1993 to 1996, the Parliamentary Secretary to the Minister of Consumer and Corporate Affairs from 1993 to 1995 and the Chair of the Committee studying the Industry of Sport in Canada.
-Mr. Mills was the Senior Policy Advisor to the Cabinet Committee on Communications (1980- 1984), Advisor to the Minister of Energy (1980- 1981), Senior Advisor to the Minister of Multiculturalism (1980), and Senior Communications Advisor to the Prime Minister of Canada, The Right Honourable Pierre Elliott Trudeau (1980-1984).
-Francisco Solé(4) Bogotá, Colombia Director February 13, 2012 Mr. Solé has served Grupo Planeta, a Colombian publishing and media company in various capacities since 1989, most recently as Grupo Planeta Corporate President of the Andean Area, Vice-President of El Tiempo Publishing House and President of Channel 3 Television of Colombia.
-Mr. Solé has also been a member of the Board of Directors for CEET TV, El Tiempo Publishing House and Editorial Planeta Colombia during this time.
-From 1985-1989 he was General Director and Director of Administration at the oil refining company East of Spain Lubricants (LUDESA), in Spain.
+Name, Municipality of Residence and Current Position with the Company Director Since Present Principal Occupation or Employment (including all officer position currently held with the Company), Principal Occupation or Employment for the Past Five Years or more, and Other Current Public Directorships Common Shares Owned (1) Canada.
+Mr. Mills was the Senior Policy Advisor to the Cabinet Committee on Communications (1980-1984), Advisor to the Minister of Energy (1980-1981), Senior Advisor to the Minister of Multiculturalism (1980), and Senior Communications Advisor to the Prime Minister of Canada, The Right Honourable Pierre Elliott Trudeau (1980-1984).
+Francisco Solé (4) Bogotá, Colombia Director February 13, 2012 Mr. Solé has served Grupo Planeta, a Colombian publishing and media company, in various capacities since 1989, and currently he is a member of the board of directors of this group in Colombia.
+Mr. Solé is also on the board of directors for Mapfre Seguros Generales de Colombia, S.A., and Mapfre Colombia Vida Seguros, S.A He is an advisor to the General Directorate of Telemark Spain and General Director of Empresas de Inversiones Rasma, S.A.S. and Andina Media de Inversiones, S.A.S.
+Mr. Solé has been corporate president for the Andean area of Grupo Planeta, vice president of El Tiempo Publishing House and member of the Board of Directors for CEET TV, El Tiempo Publishing House and Canal 3 Televisión in Colombia.
+From 1985-1989 he was General Director and Director of Administration at the oil refining company Lubricantes del Este de España (LUDESA), in Spain.
 He has also been Department Head, Accountant and Section Chief in the department of cost accounting at Novartis, a chemical and pharmaceutical company.
-Nil Carlos Perez Caracas, Venezuela Chief Financial Officer N/A Chief Financial Officer of the Company since June 18, 2007.
+Nil Carlos Perez Bogotá, Colombia Chief Financial Officer N/A Chief Financial Officer of the Company since June 18, 2007.
 Vice President of Petrolago, S.A. from August 2002 to June 2007.
-Nil Peter Volk Toronto, Ontario Canada General Counsel and Secretary N/A General Counsel and Secretary of the Company since January 23, 2008.
+Nil Peter Volk Toronto, Ontario Canada General Counsel N/A General Counsel of the Company since January 23, 2008 and Secretary of the Company from January 2008 to May 2012.
 Previously General Counsel and Secretary of Pacific Stratus from October 26, 2004 to January 23, 2008.
 General Counsel and Secretary of Bolivar Gold Corp., a gold producer, from July 1997 to February 2006.
 32,407 Eduardo Lima Panama City, Panama Senior Vice President, Projects Development N/A Senior Vice President, Projects Development of the Company since January 23, 2008.
 Senior Vice President Business Development of the Company from June 2007 to January 2008.
 President of Servicom-e S.A. from October 2005 to May 2007.
 Technical Vice President of Vengas (Enron Venezuela) from December 2000 to June 2003.
 57,402